 Costs and expenses are recognized by the Company to the extent that the economic events occur in such a way that they will be systematically recorded in the corresponding accounting period, regardless of the flow or monetary or financial resources.
-Expenses are made up by the expenditures that do not classify to be recorded as cost or as investment.
+Expenses are made up by the disbursements that do not classify to be recorded as cost or as investment.

-Within the costs the costs of personnel or third parties directly related to the rendering of services, depreciations, amortizations, among others, are included.
+Within the costs are included the costs of personnel or third parties directly related to the rendering of services, depreciations, amortizations, among others.

-In the expenses the maintenance of assets, taxes, public utilities, among others, are included.
-All of them incurred for the responsible processes of rendering the services.
+In the expenses are included the maintenance of assets, taxes, public utilities, among others.
+All of them incurred by the responsible processes of rendering the services.

-Those costs directly related to the formation or acquisition of an asset that requires a substantial period of time to put it in conditions to use or sell are included as investment.
-Among others, the costs of personnel directly related to the construction of projects, costs for interest of the debt intended to finance projects and major maintenance costs that increase the useful life of existing assets, among others, are capitalized as constructions in progress.
+Included as investment are those costs directly related to the formation or acquisition of an asset that requires a substantial period of time to put it in conditions to use or sell.
+Among others, as constructions in progress are capitalized the costs of personnel directly related to the construction of projects, costs for interest of the debt intended to finance projects and overhaul or major maintenance costs that increase the useful life of existing assets, among others.